 If your claim is not approved by the time your child commences care with Petit ELJ you will be required to pay full fees until this occurs.
 Petit ELJ will then refund you any overpayment.
 The claim needs to be made through Centrelink.
 You can find more information on making a claim here.

-If you don’t have enough CCS hours to cover all of your care hours per fortnight then your fees may be different each alternate week.
+If you don’t have enough CCS hours to cover all your care hours per fortnight, then your fees may be different each alternate week.
 Your activity levels relate to the number of hours of care that subsidy is applied to each week.
-For example; if both guardians are working fulltime (80hrs per fortnight), they will be entitled to 100hrs of subsidised care per week.
-If their child attends 5 days per week at a service that operates for 12 hours each day they will use 60hrs in week 1 leaving them with only 40hrs for week 2.
+For example, if both guardians are working fulltime (80hrs per fortnight), they will be entitled to 100hrs of subsidised care per week.
+If their child attends 5 days per week at a service that operates for 12 hours each day, they will use 60hrs in week 1 leaving them with only 40hrs for week 2.
 This means the fees payable by the family in week 1 will be lower than week 2.

 The start date of your agreement with Petit ELJ may be earlier than your childcare start date as this connection can be made prior to the commencement of care.
 Even though the agreement date may be earlier, no childcare subsidy will be paid until attendances have been sent to Centrelink in your child’s first week of care.

 Your letter of assessment will note if you have an annual cap or not.
 The cap is not applied to all families and is dependent on the income associated to the claim.
-If your family earns $186,958 or less, you won’t have an annual cap on your subsidy.
-If your family earns between $186,958 and $351,248 your subsidy will be capped.
-This means Centrelink will subsidise your fees up to the annual cap of $10,190 per child each financial year.
+If your family earns $190,015 or less, you won’t have an annual cap on your subsidy.
+However, families earning more than $190,015 (2021–22 terms) and under $354,305 have an annual subsidy cap of $10,655 per child each financial year.

 - The details of my child’s enrolment are incorrect, e.g. the days enrolled do not match/ there is an extra casual day recorded or not recorded/ the day rate is incorrect.